 For people who enjoy good food and good company and who like to add a little spice to life.
 Peppadew offers a unique range of products.
 Peppadew products are packed full of flavour and so versatile that people want to use them with everything.

-I am sure most of you have seen these on a party food table and enjoyed them, but there is so much more that you can do with them.
-We love them mixed in to pasta, put on a pizza, in a sandwich and now in these stuffed peppers.
+I am sure most of you have seen these on a party food table and enjoyed them.
+But there is so much more that you can do with them.
+We love them mixed in to pasta, on a pizza, in a sandwich and now also in these stuffed mushrooms.
 You can add in some other vegetables if you have some leftover and also, get creative with the herbs.
 We have used parsley, as it’s a classic combo with mushrooms, but chives work well with the cheese too.

-You can make these in a big mushroom cap, or you could make them in to bite sized pieces in a smaller mushroom as a party food canapé.
-I think they would go down really well with the vegetarians and the meat eaters!
+You can make these in a big mushroom cap, or you could also make them in to bite sized pieces in a smaller mushroom as a party food canapé.
+I think they would go down really well with the vegetarians as well as the meat eaters!

 Ingredients – Serves 2: